Important to Know and Do

 IT Supported Academic Classrooms are spaces designed to enhance teaching and learning.
 Often referred to as 1st Call Classrooms, these spaces are maintained, supported, and come with a standardized array of software and equipment.
 Support includes emergency classroom calls, training, and orientations.
 The Distance Learning Platform (DLP) is technology installed in select academic classrooms that offer faculty a supported, professional audio and video educational environment for synchronous distance education.
 For immediate help in 1st-call classrooms or DLP classrooms call 512- 245-4822.

-The Educational Technology Center provides instructional technologies, consultations about copyright in a digital realm, and consultations about newer and emerging technologies such as streaming video, social media, and virtual learning.
+DoIT provides instructional technologies, consultations about newer and emerging technologies such as streaming video, social media, and virtual learning.

 Learning Experience Design